gerbenjacobs/go-webshop-course/step2/README.md

 In IntelliJ you can right-click the struct and pick `Generate ..`, then pick "Interface" and search for `ProductRepository`.

-Now that you have a method for `GetAllProducts`, you'll have to implement it.
+__Task__: Now that you have a method for `GetAllProducts`, you'll have to implement it.
 It expects to return a slice, but we have a map.
 This means we have to create a local variable and range over the map to populate it.
 Then we can return the slice and `nil` for the error value.

 If you're stuck, you can have a peek at `storage/product_repository_memory.go`.